MicrosoftDocs/learn/learn-pr/wwl-language/csharp-convert-cast/includes/2-exercise-data-type-conversion.md

 You covered several important concepts of data conversion and casting:

-- Prevent a runtime error while perform a data conversion
+- Prevent a runtime error while performing a data conversion
 - Perform an explicit cast to tell the compiler you understand the risk of losing data
 - Rely on the compiler to perform an implicit cast when performing an expanding conversion
 - Use the `()` cast operator and the data type to perform a cast (for example, `(int)myDecimal`)